Paying for Long Term Home Care

 Move out or remain at home

 The great majority of people would prefer to remain in their own homes and most do so.
 When they need help either the spouse or other family members will provide the assistance.
 With the advent of the Coronavirus, this option has become even more urgent.
 Home Care is the safest option with Nursing Homes being the most dangerous.
 Even though living at home is the preferred choice sometimes it’s just not possible.
 Home Care requires a lot of organization and coordination.
-If there is a spouse or nearby children or relatives that are willing and able to shoulder some of the burden then that can make things doable.
+If there is a spouse or nearby children or relatives that are willing and able to shoulder some of the burdens then that can make things doable.

 For most people, this becomes after the person has a fall.
-A typical scenario is one in which the elderly person has a fall, likely in the bathroom and breaks a hip.
+A typical scenario is one in which the elderly person has a fall, likely in the bathroom, and breaks a hip.
 There is a short hospital stay and then 21 days in a rehab facility.
 It is at this point that the family gets into crisis mode and tried to figure out the minefield that is our healthcare system.
 They quickly have to decide what is needed and where the help will come from.

 As mentioned Medicare will provide for the skilled needs for a limited period at home.
 This needs to be coordinated.
 Add things like meals and doctors’ appointments that have to be arranged.
-In most cases the spouse with hopefully a lot of input form the adult children will somehow manage to get this under control.
+In most cases, the spouse with hopefully a lot of input from the adult children will somehow manage to get this under control.
 If it’s all managed well the patient can expect to live a happy and normal life for many years albeit under these changed circumstances.

 What we absolutely must avoid is having the caring spouse crack under the strain.
 Even though the spouse will tell everyone that they are doing fine and managing the situation – they might not be.
 The elderly are most afraid of losing their independence.
 They risk losing control of their lives if they can’t take care of themselves.